Getting Help for Valium Abuse

 In the short-term, Valium can cause mild to moderate health issues.
 The side effects listed above are some of the problems that can arise.
 In addition, Valium and other benzodiazepines have a number of long-term health effects that can be disturbing.

 As reported by AARP, long-term Valium use can lead to cognitive issues, the damage from which can even cause dementia.
 Valium damages memory by blocking the ability to transfer short-term memory to long-term memory.
-Additionally, older people who are prescribed benzodiazepines can take longer to eliminate the drug from their systems, making the drug’s effects longer lasting and more profound.
+Additionally, older people who are prescribed benzodiazepines such as Ativan, Valium, or Xanax can take longer to eliminate the drug from their systems, making the drug’s effects longer lasting and more profound.

 Overdose Risks and Damage